hebrewsnabla/pyAutoMR/README.md

 The method used by this program is quite similar to [MOKIT](https://gitlab.com/jxzou/mokit).
 However, we try to do everything with PySCF and without Gaussian.

+This program aims to do:
+* HF guess strategy
+* automatic guess for CASSCF/SUHF

 ## Pre-requisites
 * [MOKIT](https://gitlab.com/jxzou/mokit) (no need to fully compile, only pyuno, construct_vir are needed)
 * PySCF